simgrid/simgrid/docs/source/Configuring_SimGrid.rst

    [  0.000000] (0:@) Executed transitions = 46

-The interesting line is ``Path = 1/3;1/4``, which means that you should use `--cfg=model-check/replay:1/3;1/4`` to replay your application on the buggy execution path.
-The other options should be the same (but the model-checker should be disabled).
-Note that format and meaning of the path may change between different releases.
+The interesting line is ``Path = 1/3;1/4``, which means that you should use ``--cfg=model-check/replay:1/3;1/4`` to replay your application on the buggy execution path.
+All options (but the model-checker related ones) must remain the same.
+In particular, if you ran your application with ``smpirun -wrapper simgrid-mc``, then do it again.
+Remove all MC-related options, keep the other ones and add ``--cfg=model-check/replay``.

+Currently, if the path is of the form ``X;Y;Z``, each number denotes the actor's pid that is selected at each indecision point.
+If it's of the form ``X/a;Y/b``, the X and Y are the selected pids while the a and b are the return values of their simcalls.
+In the previouse example, ``1/3;1/4``, you can see from the full output that the actor 1 is doing MC_RANDOM simcalls, so the 3 and 4 simply denote the values that these simcall return.

 Configuring the User Code Virtualization
 ----------------------------------------